F-1 OPT (Optional Practical Training) During Your Degree Program

 Part-time OPT is deducted at half the rate.

-You may apply for pre-completion OPT as early as 90 days before your requested start date.
-We encourage you apply as early as possible.
+The earliest you may apply for pre-completion OPT is 90 days before your requested OPT start date.
+We encourage you to apply to the ISSO as early as possible for the OPT I-20 because it is part of the OPT application you will send to the government.

 How to Apply